Focus on the most vulnerable and the most at-risk populations

 On April 26, New York State issued testing guidance.
 The NYS guidelines focus on #1 - #3 of the recommendations I outline above.

-Columbia County has issued questionnaire for people to apply for a test.
-The questionnaire did not allow people to identify as essential workers other than healthcare workers and first responders.
-Eventually, the County did offer free testing to essential workers and has hosted two testing days in Hudson and another two outside of Hudson.
+When Columbia County first issued testing, it did include essential workers other than healthcare workers and first responders.
+Eventually, the County did offer free testing to essential workers.
+To date, the County has offered several free testing clinics in the city of Hudson, open all to all.

 In early May, there was a large spike in confirmed cases at The Grand at Barnwell.
 As of May 7, there are 117 residents with confirmed cases as well as over 20 employees.
 The quick rise of cases demonstrates the importance of testing early before there is cause for alarm.
 Without preventative measures, coronavirus spreads quickly, especially in at-risk populations.
 Waiting until there are confirmed cases will lead to large outbreaks.